tinchoabbate/damn-vulnerable-defi/test/unstoppable/README.md

     halmos_data_bytes_02 = 0xce96cb77000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000 (100 bytes)
     ....
 ```
 A lot of TRASH counterexamples, that obviously just random calls to random contracts.
-These calls do not lead to vault pause.
+These calls do not lead to flashloan error.
 Actually, I don't know where did they come from :).
 But, fortunately, I accidentally found the solution for this problem!
 I added some random public variable read in the start of "_isSolved()":
 ```javascript
 function  _isSolved() private {